MechaBay

 When Zeon forces arrived seeking Doan, he fought to protect the children and island.
 Amuro assisted despite Doan being an enemy deserter, and together they defended the sanctuary from the attacking forces.
 After the battle, Doan chose to remain on the island.
 Amuro departed, leaving Doan to his chosen path of protecting children rather than continuing as a soldier.

 Doan’s care for orphans explored whether soldiers could atone for killing through protecting life, and whether creating a sanctuary compensated for past destruction.
 His story asked whether redemption was possible for those who had killed, and demonstrated how one person could make a difference for those they saved.
-The answer remained ambiguous – Doan found peace, but his past couldn’t be erased.
+The answer remained ambiguous – Doan found peace, but his past could not be erased.

 The island represented the possibility of choosing non-violence even during war, creating a space of peace amidst conflict.
-Doan’s use of military tools (his mobile suit) for nurturing rather than destruction symbolized the transformation from warrior to protector.
+Doan’s use of military tools (his mobile suit) for nurturing rather than destruction symbolised the transformation from warrior to protector.
 His story suggested that individuals could opt out of war’s violence, though at great personal cost.

 Behind the Scenes